tacowordpress/taco-installer/README.md

 After running `composer install`, complete the following:

-1. update the .env file with your DB credentials, configure your localhost and create the empty database.
+1. update the `.env` file with your DB credentials, configure your localhost and setup the database
 2. Complete the welcome to WP steps once visiting your localhost, login to the cms
 3. before you do anything, activate the Taco Theme under Appearance -> Themes.